Coronavirus FAQs for schools

 Q19.
 How should schools be dealing with Annual Leave for staff on 52.14 weeks per year contracts?

 A19.
-Schools are advised to encourage their employees to continue to book and take annual leave over the Easter and Summer holidays to prevent a build up of entitlements in the future.
+Schools are advised to encourage their employees to continue to book and take annual leave over the School holiday and Summer holidays to prevent a build up of entitlements in the future.
 This should prevent a situation where the staff are looking to take leave at a time which would be more difficult for the school to manage at a later point in the school year.

 Q20.
 How will the new Testing programme work for schools staff?